Do We Really Write Test Cases For All Testing Types

 Do We Really Write Test Cases For All Testing Types?
-Writing this post to clear the uncertainty surrounded in the fresher groups of Software Testers.
+Writing this post to clear the uncertainty surrounding the fresher groups of Software Testers.
 Most of the novice testers get this question in mind when they start learning Writing Test Cases.

 As per ISTQB, There are four Software Test Types namely